-Stay with Gatlinburg Cabin Rentals this winter to enjoy the unique beauty of the season.
+Winter is the Smoky Mountains is an absolutely beautiful season!
 One of the great things about winter in the Smokies is that the temperatures are relatively moderate, making it a great time to get out and enjoy a hike.
-However, it is important to be safe while exploring, so here are five tips for hiking in the Smoky Mountains in the winter:
+However, it is important to be safe while exploring.
+Here are 5 tips for hiking in the Smoky Mountains in the winter:

 1. Hike with a Partner

 One of the most important tips for a winter expedition in the Great Smoky Mountains National Park is to hike along with a partner.
-This way, if an unfortunate incident or injury does happen to occur while hiking, your friend or family member can get assistance and notify a park ranger.
+This way, if an unfortunate incident or injury does occur while hiking, your friend or family member can get assistance and notify a park ranger.
 Although this is an important tip at any time of year, it is especially crucial during the winter season when the weather is colder and the trails may be more slippery due to snow or ice.
 When you have a partner, you can enjoy a safer hiking expedition and take comfort that help will be on the way in the event of an emergency.
-Finding someone to go hiking with you won’t be hard if you take a family Christmas vacation in the Smoky Mountains!

 2. Let Others Know Your Plans